-When you own a cat you can almost feel it looking at you when your back i turned.
+When you own a cat you can almost feel it staring at you when your back is turned.
 Likewise, a cat knows when you are staring at it.

 Cats have sharp hearing and even if you are silent, their whiskers sense air movement and send a message to their brain to let them know someone is approaching.

 No matter how stealth-like you are, you can bet your life your cat knows you are staring at its back.